oracle/oraclesolaris-contrib/CONTRIBUTING.md

-## Contributing to Oracle Solaris Discover
+# Contributing

+We welcome your contributions!
+There are multiple ways to contribute.

 ## Issues

-If you hit an issue or have an enhancement request then file a GitHub issue.
-When filing an issue remember that the better written the description is, the more likely it is to be fixed.
-Please include:
+For bugs or enhancement requests, please file a GitHub issue unless it's security related.
+When filing a bug remember that the better written the bug is, the more likely it is to be fixed.
+If you think you've found a security vulnerability, do not raise a GitHub issue and follow the instructions on our [Security Policy]().

-1. Specific folder of the repository
-2. Whether an issue with the Code/Reproducing the sheet
-3. Attach a screenshot of the issue

-## Code
+## Contributing Code

-Pull requests can be made under [The Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).

-This repo is in early and active development.
-While we welcome contributions from the community, we may defer merging new functionality until the codebase stabilises.
-We have a list of great things we want to implement.
-If you have ideas get in touch directly or via the Oracle Technology Network OKIT discussion forum, so we don't duplicate efforts.
+We welcome your code contributions.
+To get started, you will need to sign the [Oracle Contributor Agreement](https://www.oracle.com/technetwork/community/oca-486395.html) (OCA).

-For pull requests to be accepted, the bottom of your commit message must have the following line using your name and e-mail address as it appears in the
+For pull requests to be accepted, the bottom of your commit message must have the following line using the name and e-mail address you used for the OCA.
-OCA Signatories list.

 ```
 Signed-off-by: Your Name <you@example.org>